jenkinsci/tekton-client-plugin/docs/tutorial.md

 ### Delete Resources

-- After going above in the dropdown, choose "Tekton: Create Resource".
+- After going above in the dropdown, choose "Tekton: Delete Resource".
 - In the Tekton Resource Type choose the kind of resource you would like to delete.
 Either of Task, TaskRun, Pipeline, PipelineRun or PipelineResource.
 - After that put the name of the particular resource.
 - Add as may steps as you want for deletion of resources and "Save & Apply" the config.